‘It Ain’t Too Hard For Me To Jam…”

 - The money you bring has to be in US dollars

 - The US dollars you bring have to be pristine.
 No wrinkles, no crinkles, no marks or ink of any kind.
 No creases.
 Just pure clean crisp dollars.
 No exceptions.

-- When you change your US dollars for Burmese Kyat (pronounced ‘Chot’ – kinda rhymes with ‘hot’), you will get the best exchange rates in the capitol, Yangon.
-Outside of Yangon you can expect to receive about 10% less for your dollars.
+- When you change your US dollars for Burmese Kyat (pronounced ‘Chot’ – kinda rhymes with ‘hot’), you will get the best exchange rates in the capital, Yangon.
+Outside of Yangon, you can expect to receive about 10% less for your dollars.
 So most tourists arrive in Burma with a wallet full of dollars, and then exchange them for a HUGE wad of Kyat in Yangon, and then carry them for their entire visit in Burma.

-- You must do a delicate dance of exchanging only what you think you will need for the duration of your stay, because when you finish your trip and try to sell your Kyat back into dollars, you will lose at least 10%.
+- You must do a delicate dance of exchanging only what you think you will need for the duration of your stay because when you finish your trip and try to sell your Kyat back into dollars, you will lose at least 10%.

 - And you must be careful not to lose your big wad of money.
 Because that would really suck.